Song-Gq/stipPrototype/README.md

  * server and message
  * assets and layout
  ## Commits
+ * 9/6 Items in the device list can respond to clicks now
  * 9/5 Now you can click the microphone button to add a default device to the list, and the list can be stored automatically
  * 9/4 RecycledView in NestedScrollView
  * 9/4 Repo created